Michigan Consumer Resources

 Below is a summary of what each link has to offer, as well as any necessary contact information.

 Attorney General – Get helpful consumer protection tips through this website.
 You can read about how to avoid foreclosure.
 You can learn more about crime victim rights, or view the sex offender registry.
-You can get free credit reports and file consumer complaints.
+You can get free credit reports and file consumer issues.
 Contact the Consumer Protection Division directly at (517) 373-1140.

 Public Service Commission – Read more about the Do Not Call list through this website.
 You can view more information about telemarketers, and register yourself on the list through this page.
-You can also file a complaint.
+You can also file a report.
 Contact (517) 241-6180 to reach the department directly.

 Small Claims Court - Get information that will help you pursue your court case in Michigan here.
 You can read more about court cost limits and where to sue.
 Learn about attorney requirements and appeal processes.
 You can also get more information on special provisions in Michigan’s law.